sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

   ./gradlew kotlin-playground:test
 ```

+### Trying Kotlin

+Kotlin is a modern, concise, and expressive language packed with helpful features that make coding more enjoyable and
+efficient.
+Its clean syntax allows you to write code that is concise, readable, and easy to maintain.

+This module lists essential Kotlin features with code snippets to help you get started or refresh your knowledge.
+For a
+deeper understanding, explore the [official Kotlin documentation](https://kotlinlang.org/docs/home.html).

+Here's the list of topics I've covered:

 ### Practice solutions

 This module contains all the coding challenges I’ve solved using Kotlin.
 It starts with very basic programs, which I’ve